Seaman-Drake Arch: History and description

+Seaman estate

 In 1851 John Ferris Seaman and his brother Valentine – the sons of Dr. Valentine Seaman, who in the early 1800s was one of the men who brought Edward Jenner's smallpox vaccine to the United States – bought 25 acre of hilltop property in Upper Manhattan near Kingsbridge Road (now Broadway), between what would become West 214th and 218th Streets.
 The site was about a half-mile north of the Dyckman homestead, and the property ran down to Spuyten Duyvil Creek.
 At the top of the hill, the Seamans built a marble mansion around 1855, apparently intending it as a country home, as the family had another residence in lower Manhattan.
 The mansion originally featured a domed tower, but this was later converted into a square one.

 The arch was built from the same marble as the house, and stood at the beginning of a road which wound up and around the hill to the mansion.
 It originally had large iron gates, the pivots for which are still extant, and probably quarters inside for a gatekeeper.
 The arch has two niches intended for statues, which are now empty.